ReubenDemirdjian/reubendemi.github.io/content/blog/Data_Loading_Part1.md

 ## Introduction

-One of the bottlenecks for certain quantum algorithms is the loading classical data onto the quantum computer.
+One of the bottlenecks for certain quantum algorithms is loading classical data onto the quantum computer.
 Suppose you have developed an algorithm that solves a particular problem exponentially faster than the best known classical methods, if loading the data loading is slow, then all advantage is lost before the quantum algorithm does a single operation.